The Piece of Cloth

 Indeed, the piece of cloth shows the possible transformations an object can go through when there is an urgent need for a blanket, a curtain, or a carpet.
 Moreover, it shows that which in the daily life mostly goes unnoticed - every object is always in a state of constant change.
 We as human beings recycle things, change their use, throw them away or repair them.
 It is only in intensive conditions like flight and forced migration that this shift becomes a ‘felt reality’, connected to emotions during every change and to bold decisions one has to make to enable the shifts that are of most use in each situation.

-In which contexts will the rest of the blanket probably be used today by the relatives of Wael?
+In which contexts will the rest of the blanket probably be used today by Wael’s friends?
 Even though it is only possible to guess, it can be stated for sure that there is not only one answer to this question, but instead a multitude of them.

 Samah Al-Jundi Pfaff, Katharina Brunner